coffeeAndCodeMSO/bsdc-rating-app/README.md

 # Dreamers App

-  Dreamers in an app intended to allow its users to record, review, and compare there dreams.
-Users will be able to write out descriptions of there dreams in a journal format.
+  Dreamers is an app intended to allow its users to record, review, and compare their dreams.
+Users will be able to write out descriptions of their dreams in a journal format.
 They will be able to upload, read, compare, and delete their journal entries.
-They will have the option of sharing their dreams in a public forum or keep them private.
+They will have the option of sharing their dreams in a public forum or keeping them private.
 If they choose to share their dream in a public forum they will have the option to do so anonymously.
-There will be options to compare there entries based on different tags that the user will define.
+There will be options to compare their entries based on different tags that the user will define.

   ## Table of Contents